reyemtm/mapbox-layer-control/README.md

 *Update 10/22/2020*

-A simple filter control has been added, with one filter allowed per layer.
+A simple filter control has been added, with multiple filters allowed per layer.
+If multiple filters are used, all conditions must be met.
 Add a ``filterSchema`` to the layer metadata, where the first object is the name of the field to be filtered, and the type being the type of filter.
 Available types are string (==), date, number and select (single).

 **The filter form uses Spectre CSS for styling.**